lalit5-dumka9/GITHUB-LEARNING/README.md

 # GITHUB-LEARNING
 FIRST DAY
+<br>clear command for clearing terminal
-clear command sor clearing template git status command for seeing status of are file
+<br>git status command for seeing status of our file